Christian Günter: Regular player at SC Freiburg

 On 8 November 2014, the 11th matchday of the 2014–15 league season, Günter scored his first goal in the Bundesliga, coming in the 22nd minute of a 2–0 win against Schalke 04.
 At the end of the season, in which Günter played in every Bundesliga match for the club, Freiburg were relegated to the second division.
 However, in the following season, The side would become 2.
 Bundesliga champions, earning immediate promotion back to the first league.
 Günter continued to be a regular player in the left-back position for Freiburg in the following season.

 After only missing two matches in the following three Bundesliga seasons, Günter was elected team captain of the club in 2020.
 In addition, Günter also decided to wear a captain's armband in rainbow colours in order to set an example for more tolerance and against exclusion.
 In March 2021, he made a further contract extension at the club for an unknown term.

 Günter became Freiburg's Bundesliga record player on matchday 2 of the 2021–22 season with his 237th appearance, breaking Andreas Zeyer's previous club record.

-He was named as club's captain ahead of the 2024–25 season.
+In July 2024, Günter was named as the club's captain ahead of the 2024–25 season.
+On 9 November 2025, he made his 441st appearance for the club in all competitions during a 2–1 victory over St. Pauli, becoming the club's all-time appearance record holder by surpassing Andreas Zeyer's previous mark.